Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

 \subsubsection{Pure Freeze-in: the FIMP--FIMP Regime}

-We start from the scenario in which both dark scalars behave as feebly interacting massive particles (FIMPs), as in Ref. \cite{Pandey:2018FIMP}.
-In this regime the Higgs-portal couplings satisfy $\lambda_{HA},\lambda_{HB}\lesssim 10^{-8}$ (within our scan ranges), preventing thermalisation with the SM bath.
-The relic abundances of $S_A$ and $S_B$ are then generated through freeze-in.
+We first consider the scenario in which both dark scalars behave as feebly interacting massive particles, as in Ref.~\cite{Pandey:2018FIMP}.
+In this regime the Higgs-portal magnitudes satisfy \(|\lambda_{HA}|,|\lambda_{HB}|\lesssim10^{-8}\) within our scan ranges, and the accepted points remain out of thermal equilibrium with the SM bath according to the thermalisation check described in Appendix~\ref{subsec:thermalisation_check}.
+The relic abundances of \(S_A\) and \(S_B\) are therefore generated through freeze-in.

-Since both components are stable, the present dark matter density is shared between the two species.
-For the viable points in this regime, direct and indirect searches do not provide relevant constraints because the portal couplings are extremely suppressed.
-The phenomenology is therefore governed mainly by the cosmological requirement on the total relic abundance and by how it is partitioned between $S_A$ and $S_B$.
+For the viable points in this regime, the strongly suppressed Higgs portals render the direct-detection rates negligible.
+After imposing the theoretical and thermalisation requirements, the dominant phenomenological selection is therefore the total relic abundance and its partition between \(S_A\) and \(S_B\).

 The viable parameter space is shown in Fig.~\ref{fig:Z4FFS}.
-The left panel illustrates that the single-component freeze-in behaviour for $S_A$ is recovered when it dominates the total abundance, $\Omega_{S_A}/\Omega_{\text{tot}}\to 1$, where $\Omega_{\text{tot}}\equiv\Omega_{S_A}+\Omega_{S_B}$, in agreement with the trends found in single-FIMP studies (see, e.g., Fig.~6 of Ref.~\cite{Yaguna:2011FIMP}).
-A qualitatively different regime appears when both particles contribute comparably, $\Omega_{S_A}\simeq\Omega_{S_B}$.

-As shown in the right panel of Fig.~\ref{fig:Z4FFS}, this balanced configuration induces a pronounced correlation between the two portal couplings.
-Since freeze-in yields parametrically $\Omega_{S_i}h^2\propto\lambda_{Hi}^2$ (up to a mild mass and phase-space dependence), comparable relic abundances typically require portal couplings of the same order, $\lambda_{HA}\sim\lambda_{HB}$ within $\mathcal{O}(1)$ factors, producing the curved band observed in the $(\lambda_{HA},\lambda_{HB})$ plane.
-A similar feature was identified in Ref.~\cite{Pandey:2018FIMP} for two-component freeze-in scenarios.
+The left panel shows that the single-component freeze-in behaviour for \(S_A\) is recovered when it dominates the total abundance, \(\Omega_{S_A}/\Omega_{\rm tot}\to1\) in agreement with the trends found in single-FIMP studies (see, e.g., Fig.~6 of Ref.~\cite{Yaguna:2011FIMP}).
+When the two components contribute comparably, \(\Omega_{S_A}\simeq\Omega_{S_B}\), the right panel reveals a correlation between the two portal-coupling magnitudes.
+The leading freeze-in production rates scale quadratically with the corresponding portal couplings, while the masses and kinematic regimes determine the detailed relation between the two abundances.
+The resulting balance between the \(S_A\) and \(S_B\) yields produces the curved band in the \((|\lambda_{HA}|,|\lambda_{HB}|)\) plane, similar to the feature identified in Ref.~\cite{Pandey:2018FIMP} for two-component freeze-in.